 Integer or Float

-color_blood Just what it means. 😉
+Just what it means. 😉

 However, blood always uses the left-most color of each Color palette lookup index, so most of them end up being indistinguishable in-game.